§ Trust Spanning Protocol (TSP) Specification

 B

-in the Out-Of-Band Introduction mechanism or control payload in another TSP relationship, together with its chosenVID_destination
+in the Out-Of-Band Introduction mechanism or via a control payload TSP message in another TSP relationship, together with its chosenVID_destination

 . - The source endpoint